atedstone/gnssice/README.md

 Copy the GEOD results files into your main GPS processing directory.
 You'll then be able to concatenate the output GEOD file to the main rover dataset when you run concatenate_geod.

-### Level-0 data
+#### Level-0 data

 The RINEX files constitute Level-0 data for archival.
 Compress these files to CompactRINEX using RNXCRZ.

-## Concatenate the TRACK files
+### Concatenate the TRACK files

 The GEOD TRACK output files need to be combined together, removing the overlapping hours.

 Use `conc_daily_geod` to produce multi-day Parquet files.
 Each file corresponds to a 'batch' (see the explanation near the start of this readme).

+Then export to a continuous Parquet file using `export_level1.py`.

-## Converting to displacements and velocities
+## Detailed Usage: Processing from Level-1 to Level-2: To displacements and velocities

-You need the following directory structure, make sure that the environment variables in the shell script gnss.sh are updated with these paths and `source`d before continuing:
+### Installation

+As well as installing the package (see very top of this README), you need the following directory structure.

 * `GNSS_WORK`: sub-structure contains:
 	* `{site}`